Home Research Teaching resources

 Current situation

-Recently graduated from ENS Ulm, I am starting my PhD in Lyon in the INRIA Beagle team.
+Graduated from ENS Ulm, I am doing my PhD in Lyon in the INRIA Beagle team.

-My thesis focuses on the study of eukaryotic genome architecture, using the Aevol software.
+My thesis focuses on the study of eukaryotic and prokaryotic genome architecture, using the Aevol software.

-I spend my free time reading, playing volleyball, coding, and using Wikipedia and Twitter.
+I spend my free time reading, playing volleyball and videogames, coding, and using Wikipedia.